senzil/cec-monitor/README.md

     autorefresh: false, //enable the cache refresh (currently only power status), and enable _UPDATEDCACHE event.
     timeout: 30  //value greater than 0 (in seconds) enable cache invalidation timeout and request new values if autorefresh is enabled
   },
-  command_timeout: 3       //An value greater than 0 (in secconds) meaning the timeout time for SendCommand function });
+  command_timeout: 3,       //An value greater than 0 (in secconds) meaning the timeout time for SendCommand function
+  user_control_hold_interval: 1000 //An value greater than 0 (in miliseconds) meaning the interval for emit the special _USERCONTROLHOLD event
+});